Last Updated on 2nd August 2021 by Ajmer Singh

 The plugin provides five levels of fixing the mixed content error, I will give an explanation to each one of them.

 This is the most recommended and fastest method of fixing mixed content errors in WordPress for beginners.

-It fixes mixed content errors for scripts, style sheet, and WordPress media automatically.
+It fixes mixed content errors for scripts, style sheets, and WordPress media automatically.

 If after trying out the simple method, the mixed content error on your site isn’t fixed, try out this method.

 It uses all the features found in the simple method, but it also has an additional feature of fixing WordPress content and text widgets.

 These contain all the features in the content method.

 It has an additional feature of fixing resources loaded in the WordPress widgets of your site

 The capture method, however, captures every page on your website including the header and footer of your page.

 The disadvantage of this method is that it is quite slow and it affects the performance of your site.